 Not a fan of chocolate?
 Make caramel sauce for crepes, or classic crepes with Grand Marnier, or Crepes Suzette Flambé With Orange Butter Sauce.
+Too many to try all at once?
+Take your time, they will be here when you are ready! 😉

-🔍 Quick Look: Chocolate Filled French Crepes
+🔍 Quick Look: Chocolate Crepes Recipe

 - ⏱️ Prep Time: 15 minutes